-The following paragraphs describe action on the water augmentation goals identified above in the July 1, 2017 through June 30, 2018 period.
+The following paragraphs describe action on the water augmentation goals identified above in the July 1, 2018 through June 30, 2019 period.
 A brief summary of accomplishments is provided.
-Please refer to the 2018 Annual Report for additional information.
+Please refer to the 2019 Annual Report for additional information.

-Monterey Peninsula Water Supply Project - The District worked jointly with Cal-Am, the Water Authority, and other parties to further the MPWSP.
-The District continued to actively participate in CPUC hearings and settlement agreements regarding Cal-Am's Application A.12-04-019 for the MPWSP.
+Monterey Peninsula Water Supply Project - The District worked jointly with Cal-Am, the Water Authority, and other parties to further the MPWSP, which received its Certificate of Public Convenience and Necessity from the CPUC in September 2018